Make the World a Better Place

 The Environmental and Earth Sciences Department nurtures students' perspectives on environmental topics and provides them with a thorough knowledge of environmental issues at the local, regional, and global levels.
 As environmental problem solvers students examine a range of topics that arise from the interaction of humans with the environment.
 Inquiry is stimulated by learning the physical, geological, and biological processes that shape Earth's natural environment and the impact of humanity upon those processes.
 The study of environmental science is planned within a liberal arts context and includes studies in environmental policy, literature, economics, and history.
 Both the Environmental Science major and the Environmental Studies minor prepare students for careers and graduate study in science, law, government, business, and non-profit organizations.

 At Doane, you can pursue a Bachelor of Science degree in Environmental Science and select any of five emphasis areas.
 Emphasis areas provide focal points for studies and include Political Science and Policy, Biology, Computational Thinking, Chemistry, and Science Teaching.

 Senior Capstone Project

-All Environmental Science majors complete a senior capstone project, selecting from three options:
+All Environmental Science majors complete a senior capstone project, selecting from four options: